yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_reasoning_basic.md

 ### Use GRPO Algorithm

-We use the configurations in [`gsm8k.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/grpo_gsm8k/gsm8k.yaml) and [`train_gsm8k.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/grpo_gsm8k/train_gsm8k.yaml) for this experiment.
+We use the configurations in [`gsm8k.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/grpo_gsm8k/gsm8k.yaml) for this experiment.
 Some important setups of `gsm8k.yaml` are listed in the following:

 ```yaml